I2SenseLab/fl2f-site/README.md

 # Main static Website for FL2F

+### Todo

+1. change video embed iframe to @astro-community/astro-embed-youtube when they release support for typescript

 ## 🚀 Project Structure

 Inside of your Astro project, you'll see the following folders and files: